MaastrichtU-IDS/projects/README.md

 ### Run in production 🚀

-You can build locally in `/web-build` folder and serve at http://localhost:5000 📦
+You can build locally in `/web-build` folder and serve on [http://localhost:5000 📦](http://localhost:5000)

 ```bash
 yarn build